na-na-hi/renget/archive/99iee.md

 ->**Vesper**<-

 >The elder scholar of Guild Tempus.
-Like his fellow guildmate Magni, he chose to defy the Red Doctrine, having fended off attempts from Blanc zealots to eliminate him
+Like his fellow guildmate Magni, he chose to defy the Red Doctrine, having fended off attempts from Blanc zealots to eliminate him.
+Resourcefulness and tenacity are this old man's biggest assets, owing to his love of nature and his tendency to go on long hikes on a whim.
+This usually happens when he's bored of either research work or managing Guild Tempus' paperwork.
+His interests tend to be antiquated, making him the butt of the rest of the guild's jokes.
+He's an undomitable spirit, refusing to be dictated by anyone else...sometimes, not even his own Leader.

+Home: Polaria

+->**Reine**<-

+>The regal mage-in-study at Savan's premier magic academy.
+Hailing from an affluent peacock/fowl family, Reine was brought up on all the particulars of nobility, resulting into the very elegant lady she is today.
+Having recently been just elected into being one of the three newest Guardians under the Islander Division.
+Her induction into the Order and her short-so-far tenure there had opened her eyes to the responsibilities of one bearing such great power as her.
+To that end, her diplomacy skills have been on the rise, reaching out to marginalized groups in Savan and even Polaria, aside from honing her magics in the academy.'

+Home: Savan